Tony Roberts (footballer)

-Anthony Mark Roberts (born 4 August 1969) is a Welsh football coach and former professional footballer, who is the goalkeeping coach for Wolverhampton Wanderers and the Wales national team.
+Anthony Mark Roberts (born 4 August 1969) is a Welsh football coach and former professional footballer, who is the head of goalkeeping at EFL Championship club Norwich City.

 As a player, he was as a goalkeeper who notably played in the Premier League for Queens Park Rangers over various seasons before dropping down into the Football League with the club in 1996.
 He later played for Millwall, St. Albans City, Atlanta Silverbacks and Dagenham & Redbridge.
 He was capped twice by Wales.

 Since retiring, Roberts moved into coaching and returned to Queens Park Rangers before later becoming an academy coach at Arsenal.
-He has since worked as a goalkeeping coach for Swansea City, Hebei China Fortune and Birmingham City.
+He has since worked as a goalkeeping coach for Swansea City, Hebei China Fortune, Birmingham City and AC Milan.

 Early life

 As a child, Roberts attended Ysgol Thomas Elis and Holyhead County School.

 Career

 Early career

 Roberts first became involved in football with Bodedern before joining Holyhead United Juniors at the age of twelve.
 After impressing one of the club's scouts, he was offered a trial with Chelsea but was forced to cancel after picking up an injury.
 Instead he was recommended to Queens Park Rangers by Brian Law at the age of sixteen.